CASE STUDY

 BLE

 Bluetooth Low Energy (BLE) is a completely different technology, even though its application is also location tracking for the most part (just like RFID).
-Compared to RFID (and regular Bluetooth), BLE focuses on providing an affordable solution that requires little maintenance.
+Compared to RFID (and regular Bluetooth), BLE focuses on providing an affordable solution that requires little maintenance, making it ideal for businesses seeking BLE mobile app development services.

 Firstly, BLE has an extremely low energy consumption, which is why companies don’t worry about changing or charging the battery for a very long time.
-Plus, it’s easier to implement, compared to RFID.
+Plus, BLE integration is easier to implement, compared to RFID.
 Another important difference is that both devices that communicate via BLE technology have to be equipped with BLE.
+You can learn more about BLE in our comparison guide of Bluetooth and Bluetooth Low Energy.

 So, to sum it all up, we’ve created the table with a brief comparison of use cases for each technology: